 posted on Oct 26, 2018, at 4:23 pm

-The American Heart Association (AHA) published an updated list of ACLS algorithm guidelines every five years.
+The International Liaison Committee on Resuscitation (ILCOR) published an updated list of ACLS algorithm guidelines every five years.
 The updated list reflects the latest research and evidence-based practices to enhance survival and life expectancy following cardiac or pulmonary arrest.
 The most recent rendition of guidelines did not involve a change to epinephrine, also known as adrenaline, administration.

 Epinephrine is the preferred medication in encouraging a return of spontaneous circulation (ROSC).
 The fight-or-flight hormone has immense effects on the body, increasing chances of survival.

 As a result, some organizations and health care facilities have grown accustomed to the use of epinephrine as the essential step in reducing cardiac arrest mortality.
 Sadly, this includes the early administration of epinephrine, even when it is not necessarily indicative of the current algorithm.

 A recent study on the efficacy of early administration of epinephrine reveals a much bigger problem.
 Too much may lead to worsening of health and increased mortality risk.
 Health care professionals need to know what the study means for ACLS response and how to prevent over-medication that may result in higher risk of death.

 The Debate Over Epinephrine Administration in the ACLS Algorithm